-The Graduate Committee may grant applicants provisional admission to a graduate program.
-Typically, these are applicants whose area of undergraduate studies is not in the proposed degree field, whose evaluation by the Graduate Committee reveals deficiencies in one or more of the foundation areas normally considered pre-requisite for success in the respective graduate program, but for whom there is nonetheless sufficient promise as potential graduate students.
-For each applicant in this category, the Graduate Committee will specify an appropriate non-credit course sequence (see Foundation Course Program as designated for each graduate program) that the candidate must successfully complete.
+The Graduate Admissions Committee may grant applicants provisional admission to a graduate program.
+Typically, these are applicants whose area of undergraduate studies is not in the proposed degree field, whose evaluation by the Graduate Admissions Committee reveals deficiencies in one or more of the foundation areas normally considered pre-requisite for success in the respective graduate program, but for whom there is nonetheless sufficient promise as potential graduate students.
+Additionally, an applicant with an undergraduate GPA below 2.5 but not lower than 2.0 might also be exceptionally considered.
+For each applicant in this category, the Graduate Admissions Committee will specify an appropriate course sequence that the candidate must successfully complete.
 No credit towards the graduate degree will be given for successful completion of this sequence.
+The candidate must achieve a minimum CGPA of 3.0 in these credits of remedial courses in order to progress to the graduate program.